kylesurowiec/spotify-coverflow/README.md

 As it stands, Spotify only supports image artwork up to `640x640`.
 To counteract this, the current playing song is then searched through iTunes to grab artwork up to `10000x10000`.
 However, if the artwork can't be found on iTunes, the lower resolution Spotify artwork will be displayed.

-This project is still actively being worked on.
-More features to come.
+This project is still a work in progress.
+There will be more bug fixes and additonal functionality to come.